2022 Official Flag Football Rule Book

 f.
 In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense.

 g.
 Interceptions are returnable but not on conversions after touchdowns.

 a.
 Only one player can rush the passer.
 The player who is designated to rush the passer must be a minimum of seven yards from the line of scrimmage when the ball is snapped.
 (Coaches please reinforce this prior to the snap of the ball) Any number of players can rush the quarterback.
 Players not rushing the quarterback may defend on the line of scrimmage.

 b.
 Once the ball is handed off, the seven-yard rule no longer is in effect and all defenders may go behind the line of scrimmage.

 a.
 A legal flag pull takes place when the ball carrier is in full possession of the ball.

 b.
-Defenders can dive to pull flags, but cannot tackle, hold or run through the ball carrier when pulling flags.
+Defenders cannot dive to pull flags, tackle, hold or run through the ball carrier when pulling flags.
 Defenders also cannot push players out of bounds.

 c.
 It is illegal to attempt to strip or pull the ball from the ball carrier’s possession at any time.